Singapore Airlines Flight 006: Origin of passengers and crew and types of injuries sustained

 The captain, co-pilot, and relief pilot originated from Singapore on another SQ006 flight the day before the accident, rested at a hotel in Taipei, and boarded SQ006 on 31 October.
 All three flight crew members survived the crash.
-The pilot and relief pilot sustained no injuries while the co-pilot received minor injuries.
-Of the seventeen cabin crew members, four died, four received serious injuries, and nine received minor injuries.

-Of the passengers, 79 died, 35 received serious injuries, 22 received minor injuries, and 23 were uninjured.
+The pilot and relief pilot sustained no injuries, while the co-pilot received minor injuries.
+Of the 17 cabin crew members, four died, four received serious injuries, and 9 received minor injuries.
+Of the passengers, 79 died, 34 received serious injuries, 22 received minor injuries, and 24 were uninjured.
+A total of 83 fatalities and 96 survivors out of the 179 occupants.

-The flight carried 5 first-class passengers, 28 business-class passengers (9 on lower deck and 19 on upper deck), and 126 economy-class passengers.
-Of the first class passengers, one received a minor injury and four received no injuries.
-Of the business-class passengers, fourteen (two on lower deck, twelve on upper deck) died, two (one on lower deck, one on upper deck) received serious injuries, seven (two on lower deck, five on upper deck) received minor injuries, and eight (four on lower deck, four on upper deck) were uninjured.
-Of the economy class passengers, 65 died, 33 received serious injuries, 14 received minor injuries, and 11 were uninjured.
-The lower deck passengers who died were seated in rows 22 through 38.
-Sixty-four of seventy-six passengers in the forward economy section were killed by the explosion of the centre fuel tank, which resulted in intense fire.
-In the upper deck of the business class section, 12 of 19 passengers and 1 of 2 flight attendants died from smoke inhalation and fire; 10 bodies, originating from the upper deck of business class, were found between the stairwell and the 2L exit on the main deck.
+The flight carried five first-class passengers, 28 business-class passengers (9 on lower deck and 19 on upper deck), and 126 economy-class passengers.
+Of the first-class passengers, one received a minor injury and four received no injuries.
+Of the business-class passengers, 14 (two on lower deck, 12 on upper deck) died, two (one on lower deck, one on upper deck) received serious injuries, seven (two on lower deck, five on upper deck) received minor injuries, and eight (four on lower deck, four on upper deck) were uninjured.
+Of the economy-class passengers, 65 died, 33 received serious injuries, 14 received minor injuries, and 11 were uninjured.
+The lower-deck passengers who died were seated in rows 22 through 38.
+64 of 76 passengers in the forward economy section were killed by the explosion of the centre fuel tank, which resulted in an intense fire.
+In the upper deck of the business-class section, 12 of 19 passengers and one of two flight attendants died from smoke inhalation and fire; 10 bodies, originating from the upper deck of business class, were found between the stairwell and the 2L exit on the main deck.
 All passengers in the aft economy section survived.

-Of the passengers on the continuing leg to Los Angeles, 77 flew from Singapore and 82 flew from Taipei.
+Of the passengers on the continuing sector to Los Angeles, 77 flew from Singapore and 82 flew from Taipei.
 Of the passengers originating from Singapore, 37 died.
 Of the passengers originating from Taipei, 42 died.
 Three male passengers identified as infants all died, including two Indians originating from Singapore and one Taiwanese originating from Taipei.

 The Department of Forensic Pathology Institute of Foreign Medicine, Ministry of Justice performed seven autopsies.
 One person died from impact injuries, and six people died from severe burns.
 Many passengers on the flight sustained burns due to jet fuel splashing onto them.